pingcap/docs/ticdc/ticdc-architecture.md

 ## Changefeeds and tasks

 Changefeed and Task in TiCDC are two logical concepts.
-The former is the way to assign replication tasks.
-The latter is the subtask name of a split replication task.
 The specific description is as follows:

 - Changefeed: Represents a replication task.
-It carries the information of the tables to be replicated, the downstream information, and other configuration information.
+It carries the information about the tables to be replicated and the downstream.
 - Task: After TiCDC receives a replication task, it splits this task into several subtasks.
 Such a subtask is called Task.
 These Tasks are assigned to the Capture processes of the TiCDC nodes for processing.

 For example: